Sasha Foster - Pet Pro Path, Rehab Protocols/Video Library

 At the same time, I saw how challenging it can be for physical therapists to treat patients who cannot provide verbal feedback, and how isolating that responsibility can feel.

-What became clear to me was this: the greatest challenge in animal rehabilitation was not a lack of knowledge —
+What became clear to me was this: the greatest challenge in animal rehabilitation was not a lack of knowledge — it was a misalignment in how the two professions are trained to think, learn, and apply care.

 So I built a system that supports both physical therapists and veterinarians.